dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/windows-service.md

 ## Current directory and content root

-The current working directory returned by calling <xref:System.IO.Directory.GetCurrentDirectory*> for a Windows Service is the *C:\\WINDOWS\\system32* folder.
+The current working directory returned by calling <xref:System.IO.Directory.GetCurrentDirectory%2A> for a Windows Service is the *C:\\WINDOWS\\system32* folder.
 The *system32* folder isn't a suitable location to store a service's files (for example, settings files).
 Use one of the following approaches to maintain and access a service's assets and settings files.

 ### Use ContentRootPath or ContentRootFileProvider

 Use [IHostEnvironment.ContentRootPath](xref:Microsoft.Extensions.Hosting.IHostEnvironment.ContentRootPath) or <xref:Microsoft.Extensions.Hosting.IHostEnvironment.ContentRootFileProvider> to locate an app's resources.

-When the app runs as a service, <xref:Microsoft.Extensions.Hosting.WindowsServiceLifetimeHostBuilderExtensions.UseWindowsService*> sets the <xref:Microsoft.Extensions.Hosting.IHostEnvironment.ContentRootPath> to [AppContext.BaseDirectory](xref:System.AppContext.BaseDirectory).
+When the app runs as a service, <xref:Microsoft.Extensions.Hosting.WindowsServiceLifetimeHostBuilderExtensions.UseWindowsService%2A> sets the <xref:Microsoft.Extensions.Hosting.IHostEnvironment.ContentRootPath> to [AppContext.BaseDirectory](xref:System.AppContext.BaseDirectory).

 The app's default settings files, *appsettings.json* and *appsettings.{Environment}.json*, are loaded from the app's content root by calling [CreateDefaultBuilder during host construction](xref:fundamentals/host/generic-host#set-up-a-host).

-For other settings files loaded by developer code in <xref:Microsoft.Extensions.Hosting.HostBuilder.ConfigureAppConfiguration*>, there's no need to call <xref:Microsoft.Extensions.Configuration.FileConfigurationExtensions.SetBasePath*>.
+For other settings files loaded by developer code in <xref:Microsoft.Extensions.Hosting.HostBuilder.ConfigureAppConfiguration%2A>, there's no need to call <xref:Microsoft.Extensions.Configuration.FileConfigurationExtensions.SetBasePath%2A>.
 In the following example, the *custom_settings.json* file exists in the app's content root and is loaded without explicitly setting a base path:

 [!code-csharp[](windows-service/samples_snapshot/CustomSettingsExample.cs?highlight=13)]

-Don't attempt to use <xref:System.IO.Directory.GetCurrentDirectory*> to obtain a resource path because a Windows Service app returns the *C:\\WINDOWS\\system32* folder as its current directory.
+Don't attempt to use <xref:System.IO.Directory.GetCurrentDirectory%2A> to obtain a resource path because a Windows Service app returns the *C:\\WINDOWS\\system32* folder as its current directory.

 ### Store a service's files in a suitable location on disk

-Specify an absolute path with <xref:Microsoft.Extensions.Configuration.FileConfigurationExtensions.SetBasePath*> when using an <xref:Microsoft.Extensions.Configuration.IConfigurationBuilder> to the folder containing the files.
+Specify an absolute path with <xref:Microsoft.Extensions.Configuration.FileConfigurationExtensions.SetBasePath%2A> when using an <xref:Microsoft.Extensions.Configuration.IConfigurationBuilder> to the folder containing the files.

 ## Troubleshoot